 We’ve written extensively about the pitfalls involved with each of these, which you can read about here and here

-The second method is the more strategic of the two approaches.
-However, in our experience, neither of these methods are effective at generating trial or demo signups.
+In our experience, neither of these methods are effective at generating trial or demo signups.

 Let’s look at why.